httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 ### Parsing a Number from Text {#parse-number}

-Given an ASCII string input_string, return a number. input_string is modified to remove the parsed value.
+Given an ASCII string as input_string, return a number. input_string is modified to remove the parsed value.

 NOTE: This algorithm parses both Integers ({{integer}}) and Floats ({{float}}), and returns the corresponding structure.